Cacao beans | Ceremonial cacao | Keith's original writings | Keith's wisdom

 When I need Cacao, the Cacao Deva (consciousness/Spirit behind the form) guides me on where to get the beans with the compounds and energy best suited for my work.
 That's the only 'certification' I need.
 I have walked into the mountains, steamy coastal-plain towns on market day, and city wholesale markets.
 Over the last several years, I have been buying Cacao, several hundred to thousands of kilos at a time.
 Every trip for Cacao is an adventure.

-After some nibbling, feeling the energy, and communication with the Cacao Deva, I almost always buy the small-seeded, native Criollo variety that has been used for spiritual purposes by indigenous peoples for millennia.
+After some nibbling, feeling the energy, and communicating with the Cacao Deva, I almost always buy the small-seeded, native Criollo variety that has been used for spiritual purposes by indigenous peoples for millennia.

 Cacao goes through a fermentation process before it leaves the farm where it is grown.
 First, the fresh ripe pods picked from the trees are split open.
 The 30-50 cacao beans in each pod, together with the sweet-tart white pulp that surrounds them, are piled in a wooden box with drain holes, a porous bag, or in a hole dug in the rainforest floor that is lined and covered with banana leaves.
 The natural yeasts and bacteria present in the air get on this sugary pulp and begin to grow.
 The yeast converts the sugar into alcohol, and in the presence of oxygen, the bacteria reduce the alcohol to vinegar.